-Special Olympics is pleased to recognize our partners for their vital support in 2016.
+Special Olympics is pleased to recognize our partners for their vital support.

 People with intellectual disabilities are still one of the largest groups of underserved individuals in health care, but we're making progress helping them to get access to quality care - by raising awareness, educating more health-care providers to be able to care for them, and developing relationships with key partners, such as health-care systems, universities, and government agencies.Tom Golisano